GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: GreekBarBench (GBB)

 \subsection{Task}

-Each instance in \textsc{GreekBarBench} is taken from Greek Bar exam papers.
-The input consists of (1) the case facts, (2) the legal question, and (3) a collection of potentially relevant chapters of statutory articles.
-The desired output is the correct free-text answer to a legal question, providing an \emph{analysis} with citations to the case \emph{facts} and the applicable statutory \emph{articles}.
-The primary challenges are to discern significant facts, to identify the applicable articles and, finally, to analyze the outcomes of the application of the articles to answer the question (see the example in Table~\ref{tab:example}).
-These attributes make \textsc{GreekBarBench} unique compared to other legal benchmarks (Table~\ref{tab:comparison}).
+The design of \textsc{GreekBarBench} is inspired by the workflow of candidate lawyers on the exam.
+They first study the case facts to identify legal issues, then navigate legal codes to locate the relevant chapter and pinpoint the specific statutory article to support their arguments.
+To mirror this process, each instance in the benchmark is derived from an exam question and consists of (1) the facts of the incident, (2) the exam question, and (3) a collection of potentially relevant chapters of statutory articles.
+The desired output is the free-text answer to the question, providing an \emph{analysis} with citations to the case \emph{facts} and the applicable statutory \emph{articles}.

+Table~\ref{tab:comparison} highlights the unique contributions of \textsc{GreekBarBench}.
+It is one of the few benchmarks to require citations to legal articles (and the only one to require citations to case facts).
+Furthermore, it is unique in providing a corpus of potentially relevant articles and including a dedicated framework for assessing LLMs-as-judges.